 We’re big on picnic lunches.
 Is that why we sail bigger boats these days?
 They certainly have plenty of room for a thermos and lunch.
 There is always a nice island in the lee with some sunshine, and boats tend to start lining up by the beach when hunger calls.

 In addition to the great joy of building and maintaining your iceboat, there is the camaraderie of a shared passion.
 Spanning gender, generations and politics, we all love to sail fast on the ice.
 A big frozen sheet of ice is such an ethereal piece of geography, here today, gone tomorrow.
 Therein lay the heartbreak of the sport: perfect ice today, with plans for sailing tomorrow, and a foot of snow during the night.
 But then it rains, the snow wets out, and in a few days it’s frozen again.
 We’re back in business.
-Last year, 2014, we had over thirty three days sailing.
+Most years we can expect over thirty days sailing.